-To transfer to 4-year colleges, UC and CSU require Math 11 to cover a wide spectrum of topics at the introductory level.
-Because of the variety of topics covered, regular attendance is important; to master the material, expect to do 10 hours per week of study outside of class.
-Please review your schedule to plan time for the work needed to succeed.
+Math 11 is a demanding but rewarding class: To transfer to 4-year colleges and universities, UC and CSU require Math 11 to cover a wide spectrum of topics at the introductory level, and the course moves at a rapid pace.

+- Regular attendance is important because of the variety of topics. - To master the material, expect to do a minimum of 10 hours per week of study outside of class. - Please review your schedule to plan time for the work needed to succeed.